awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

    + To create an access key, choose **Create access key**\.
 Then choose **Download \.csv file** to save the access key ID and secret access key to a CSV file on your computer\.
 Store the file in a secure location\.
 You will not have access to the secret access key again after this dialog box closes\.
 After you download the CSV file, choose **Close**\.
 When you create an access key, the key pair is active by default, and you can use the pair right away\.
    + To disable an active access key, choose **Make inactive**\.
    + To reenable an inactive access key, choose **Make active**\.
-   + Before you delete an access key, make sure that it's no longer in use\.
-You cannot recover an access key after you delete it\.
-To delete an access key, choose its **X** button at the end of the row\.
-When prompted for confirmation, choose **Delete**\.
+   + To delete your access key, choose **Delete**\.
+AWS recommends that before you do this, you first deactivate the key and test that it’s no longer in use\.
+When you use the AWS Management Console, you must deactivate your key before deleting it\.

 **To list the access keys for an IAM user \(console\)**